 Course Change Process

-The 13/FA and 14/SP submission pages will be open to Department Chairs on or about February 1, 2013.
-The schedules should be submitted to the Registrar’s Office no later than Friday, February 22.
-As always, we appreciate getting changes before the due date as we would like to publish the Fall 2013 schedule to the campus community by March 4.
+The 20/SP and 20/FA submission pages are open to Department Chairs in SharePoint beginning September 24.
+The 20/SP schedules should be submitted to the Registrar’s Office no later than Friday, October 4th.
+As always, we appreciate getting changes before the due date.

-What are we asking for this time?
-As you recall, for the first time last fall the Registrar’s Office/Provost’s Office requested three semesters of schedule and projection data.
-The point of this exercise was threefold: (1) to provide meaningful data to the upcoming academic/fiscal year’s budgeting process for the Provost’s Office, especially as it relates to the adjunct budget; (2) to provide an earlier look at how faculty load would be distributed within a department (also for the Provost’s Office); and (3) to create a longer schedule creation timeline with less opportunity for last-minute problems than the old system allowed (a long-overdue innovation that aids the scheduling process for the Registrar’s Office).
+What are we asking for?
+Beginning in Fall 2013 the Registrar’s Office/Provost’s Office requested three semesters of schedule and projection data for the first time.
+The point of this exercise was threefold: (1) to provide meaningful data to the upcoming academic/fiscal year’s budgeting process for the Provost’s Office, especially as it relates to the adjunct budget; (2) to provide an earlier look at how faculty load would be distributed within a department (also for the Provost’s Office); and (3) to create an iterative schedule creation & revision process with less opportunity for last-minute problems than the old system allowed (a long-overdue innovation that aids the scheduling process for the Registrar’s Office).

-As has been requested in the past, to finish the 13/FA schedule in time for registration to begin in mid-March, we need you to enter a complete (i.e. “99% there”) schedule for your department.
-To accomplish this, we have loaded all information provided last fall, including any “dummy” courses (signified with an ADM subject prefix) representing sabbaticals, course releases, overloads, etc. and the instructor with which each course is associated.
-Using this data as a starting point, we now need full offering information such as day/time, section capacity (more on this below), instructor name(s) and Honors/writing intensive/waitlist information.
+To finish the 18/FA schedule in time for registration to begin in March, we need you to enter a complete (i.e. “99% there”) schedule for your department.
+To accomplish this, we have loaded all information you provided last spring, including any “dummy” courses (signified with an ADM subject prefix) representing sabbaticals, course releases, overloads, etc. and the instructor with which each course is associated.
+Using this data as a starting point, we now need full offering information such as day/time, section capacity (more on this below), instructor name(s), and information about Honors, writing intensive courses, and waitlist information.
 The Registrar’s Office will complete final scheduling steps using this information, while updating the Provost’s Office on any staffing questions that remain unresolved, such as under- or over-loaded faculty members, adjunct requests, etc.

-For 14/SP, we are only asking for your best guess (i.e. “60% there”) projected schedule for the semester.
-This should only include the course and section numbers that you project offering within your department (as well as non-departmental offerings such as ENG 101 and GRW 101) along with the name of the instructor who will teach each section.
+For 19/SP, we are only asking for your best guess (i.e. “50% there”) projected schedule for the semester.
+If you entered this information last semester, we ask that you double check your projections, and then resubmit.
+This should only include the course and section numbers that you project offering within your department (as well as non-departmental offerings such as FYS 101) along with the name of the instructor who will teach each section.
 The word “Staff” should be used in cases where the anticipated instructor has yet to be determined, especially if it is unlikely to be covered by a full-time faculty member.

 Please note that to correctly predict faculty and departmental load for the total academic year, each full-time faculty member should be slotted with their standard load of course sections on this entry form.
 Any discrepancies should be noted by use of a dummy course as described in the instructions below.
-Faculty for whom you anticipate a sabbatical or other leave, a course waiver, an overload (i.e. receiving an additional stipend) or who will be teaching a GRW or ENG 101 (i.e. a one-course load reduction in your department) should be listed as such to round out this information.
+Faculty for whom you anticipate a sabbatical or other leave, a course waiver, an overload (i.e. receiving an additional stipend) or who will be teaching FYS 101 should be listed as such to round out this information.
 See step 8 below for more information.
 At the end of this semester’s process, we should be able to answer the question “what is each full-time faculty member teaching to cover their expected load?”
 This is the main function of the projection from the Provost’s Office perspective.
 The ancillary benefit (from the Registrar’s Office perspective) is that it eases the amount of work you must do to create the final “99%-there” schedule for each semester.

 Remember: there will be one more opportunity to adjust projections before registration for this outlying semester begins, thus we are not asking for day, time, classroom or waitlist information at this time.
 The Comments field should ONLY be used to discuss staffing concerns; we will share all relevant comments with the Provost and will discard other information.